 I think it’s a sort of a science fiction of post Blade Runner.
 So it’s like if you think about the idea of Blade Runner is neon and a lot of orientarism of the future, you know pretty much like modern day Tokyo almost.
-So when we want to do this Si-Fi film, we have to think about post Blade Runner.
+So when we want to do this SiFi film, we have to think about post Blade Runner.
 You know like a lot of images from Blade Runner that we can’t really take it anymore.
-So right now we are doing a lot of locations in Tokyo in tring to imagine our future.
+So right now we are doing a lot of locations in Tokyo in trying to imagine our future.

-Did you have the idea of this Si-Fi story before you came to Tokyo?
+Did you have the idea of this SiFi story before you came to Tokyo?

-Actually I wrote the synopsis for this film last December (December in 1997).
+Actually I wrote the synopsis for this film last December (in 1997).
 Because last year when I was doing the project for NTT ICC, Mr. Asai talked to me about making this film.
 So I tried to make the proposal for him.
 And after that I’ve been so busy, I couldn’t do this film.
 So this is the first time that we decided to go ahead and spend some time working on this film.

 You have been working on films like Fresh Kill and other films, forcusing on race, gender issues, mixed culture, and also technology that you are working through various media like internet installation works.
 So these are always reflected on your works not only films but also internet installations.

 In terms of technology I think my idea to use technology is like technology is everywhere.
 People just everytime use the word technology is like people get very nervus.
 But I think that technology is really everywhere.
 So all my work in terms of using technology is in a very common manner, trying to make very kind of accessible for common people.

 I read some magazine here like a lot of women now use bibrators.
 You know sex shops is always popular here.
-So I think toward the future you need to create those alomost kind of the fantasy land and sexality.
+So I think toward the future you need to create those almost kind of the fantasy land and sexality.
 I don’t mean to make a film about sex that’s very kinky or strange at all.

 So that’s your film work.
 How about Brandon project?
 I’ve seen the website and all those small images are also talking about gender or sexality.